Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-w, --widget ID``
        - The widget container you want to edit.
      * - ``--name "STRING"``
        - The new name for the widget container.
-It will be used in the command center and studio.
+The name will appear in the command center and studio.
      * - ``-path, --icon-file "FILE PATH"``
        - The absolute path where the new icon SVG file is located.
 For example: C:/Users/User/Desktop/Folder/icon.SVG.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``